MSPCA-Angell Headquarters

 Raw meat.
 Salmonella and E.coli bacteria can be found in uncooked meat, which can harm dogs (and humans).

 Hot dogs.
-Hot dogs may taste good to us but aren’t good for your dog.
+Hot dogs may taste good to us, but they aren’t good for your dog.
 Hot dogs contain seasonings like garlic, onion powder, monosodium glutamate (MSG), sugars, and sodium nitrate, which have been linked to cancer.
 A hotdog link can contain up to 600 mg of sodium, which is way too much for your dog.
 Lastly, hot dogs are a significant choking hazard!

 Corn on the cob.
-It’s not the corn itself that’s the problem—it’s the cob.
-“This is one of the worst obstructions that dogs can get,” explained Dr. Sinnott-Stutzman.
-“If the dog swallows it whole and doesn’t chew the cob, it doesn’t break down.”
-Sometimes the cob will come out in the dog’s stool, but it’s rare.
-“Dogs seldom pass corn cobs—they just shrink wrap down and cause an obstruction most every time.”
+It’s not the corn itself that’s the problem — it’s the cob.
+This is one of the worst obstructions that dogs can get.
+If the dog swallows the corn whole and doesn’t chew the cob, it doesn’t break down.
+Sometimes, the cob will come out in the dog’s stool, but it’s rare.
+Dogs seldom pass corn cobs — they just shrink-wrap down and cause an obstruction most of the time.
 Instead of letting your dog chew on a corncob, give him a safe, dog-appropriate treat to gnaw on.

 Salty snacks.
 Popcorn, pretzels, peanuts, and potato chips are common party foods, but they’re too salty for your pet.
 Seizures, vomiting, diarrhea, and fever are signs of sodium ion poisoning.